Team ND Managers: FAQs Regarding COVID-19

 An employee has tested positive for COVID-19.
 What should we do?

 The North Dakota Department of Health (NDDoH) will conduct an investigation of individuals who test positive for COVID-19.
 This investigation will include informing close contacts of their exposure.
 All individuals that are part of the investigation have the right to confidentiality, including close contacts.
 If you were not directly contacted by the NDDoH, you were not identified as a close contact to a case of COVID-19.
-All employees should continue to monitor their health and stay home if they feel ill.
-All employees should also need to continue to practice social distancing.
-Agencies will have employees work from home unless their job cannot be done remotely.
+All team members should continue to monitor their health and stay home if they feel ill.
+All team members should also need to continue to practice social distancing.
+Agencies are encouraged to have team members work from home unless their job cannot be done remotely.
 Stay informed with accurate information about COVID-19 on the NDDoH website.
+In addition, the Agency Director should contact Lisa Kudelka, Chief People Officer and John Boyle, OMB Facilities Director to inform them of the positive case within the agency by the end of the business day.
+There are additional protocols and cleaning procedures that will need to be implemented.

 It is important to remember that you must maintain all information about employee illness as a confidential medical record in compliance with State and Federal law including the ADA.
 Managers with question should contact legal counsel or HRMS for guidance.
 Managers with question should contact legal counsel or HRMS for guidance.